hellche/stem_sti/README.md

-# stem_sti

-title: Dissertation Authors and Their Advisors.
+Dissertation Authors and Their Advisors.
 Can Gender Diversity in STEM be achieved?

-subtitle: Online Supplementary Materials
+Online Supplementary Materials

 https://hellche.github.io/stem_sti/